 North America in the 1800s and 1900s saw the arrival of many Welsh people hoping to share in the wealth of land, work, and freedom that they felt North America held.
 Those who made the journey often attained those expectations, but only through an enormous amount of hard work, perseverance, and often a bout of good luck.
 These immigrants helped contribute to the growth of industry, commerce, and culture of both Canada and the United States.
 Discovered in the immigration and passenger lists were a number of people bearing the name Myrick:

-Myrick Settlers in the United States in the 17th Century
+Myrick Settlers in United States in the 17th Century

-Myrick Settlers in the United States in the 19th Century
+Myrick Settlers in United States in the 19th Century